ElliotSwart/tlaplus/tlatools/org.lamport.tlatools/Improvements.md

+## Introduction
+This is a pull request meant to remove significant technical debt and barriers to entry from the TLA+ / TLC project.
+This was done for two primary reasons:
+- To make TLC easier to extend and develop for (difficulties adding functionality to TLC initiated this project)
+- To further ensure the future of TLC such that it could be safely be a building block in a larger system

+Note that it is not ready to merge instantly for the following reasons:
+- The TLAToolbox needs to be upgraded to OpenJDK 17
+- The CI/CD publishing workflow needs to be adjusted a bit to account for differences in the build process

+However none of those should be particularly difficult.

+While this can remain a fork, hopefully the improvements provided here prove worth the effort to merge in.

 ## Limitations of this pull request
 Ideally each improvement would have been a separate pull request, however the improvements needed to be made iteratively and experimentally.
 A code formatter and re-organizer was run on the codebase as the indentation was inconsistent and classes had been built up over time without consolidation.
 This means integrating upstream changes will be a more manual process.

 ## Improved Codebase Standardization for Developers